Tubbz-alt/movies-and-tv-automation/README.md

 You will be presented with the configuration wizard.

-General/Basics/Username: media
+* General/Basics/Username: media
-General/Basics/Password: <whatever you want>
+* General/Basics/Password: <whatever you want>

-What download apps are you using?
+* What download apps are you using?
-Uncheck Black Hole
+* Uncheck Black Hole
-Check Transmission
+* Check Transmission
-Enter Username/Password and Host
+* Enter Username/Password and Host
-Check Sabnzdb
+* Check Sabnzdb
-Enter host and the API key
+* Enter host and the API key

-Add other torrent providers as necessary.
+* Add other torrent providers as necessary.

-Uncheck Newznab
+* Uncheck Newznab

-When you are ready, hit the BIG green button.
+* When you are ready, hit the BIG green button.

-Navigate to settings
+* Navigate to settings
-Manage,  Movie Library Manager
+* Manage,  Movie Library Manager (Add the /movies path)

 #### Couch Potato Configuration Summary